| 20 min read

 Generational divide

-• 71% of workers aged 18-29 receive regular workplace catering, nearly three times the 35% penetration among employees aged 45-64.
+• 71% of workers aged 18-29 receive regular workplace catering — nearly three times the 35% penetration among employees aged 45-64, a 36-point gap driven by the last decade of tech industry norms.

-• 2.4 times more likely is how much more willing workers under 30 are to trade work-from-home flexibility for daily catered lunch compared with older cohorts.
+• 2.4 times more likely — how much more willing workers under 30 are to trade work-from-home flexibility for daily catered lunch compared with older cohorts.

 • Gen Z spends 32% more per week on work lunches than older cohorts, making employer-provided food even more financially meaningful for younger workers.